Standing out in an interview: Creative responses to common questions

 You did it!
 You crafted the perfect cover letter, spent painstaking hours tweaking and targeting your resume, and sailed through the phone screening to land the interview – Go you!
 Now it’s time to get serious and put in the prep to ace your interview.
 Take a look back over your resume and career to date, re-read the job description, and start thinking about what the interviewer wants to hear.

 No two interviewers are the same, just as no two candidates are the same, but there are some interview questions like, “What are your strengths and weaknesses” that come up over and over again and probably elicit similar responses from everyone, so add a little pizazz to your game and come up with more creative answers to traditional interview questions.
 Not sure where to start?
-Mike Peditto, Director of Talent at Teal Recruiting, shares his tips for crafting answers that will make you stand out: hint it starts with a little authenticity.
+Mike Peditto, Director of Talent at Teal, shares his tips for crafting answers that will make you stand out: hint it starts with a little authenticity.

 Why do recruiters ask standard questions?